shwina/pyamgx/docs/demo.rst

 Demo
 ====

-To give you an idea of pyamgx usage, here is a simple demo program that sets up and solves a linear system using pyamgx, and compares the result with :py:func:`scipy.sparse.linalg.spsolve`
+To give you an idea of how pyamgx is used, here is a simple demo program that sets up and solves a linear system using pyamgx, and compares the result with :py:func:`scipy.sparse.linalg.spsolve`.

 .. code-block:: python